speedyleion/sphinx-c-autodoc/docs/directives.rst

 .. rst:directive:: .. autocmember:: filename::struct.field

-    Document the specified field (if a struct or union) or specified enumeration constant (if an enum).
+    Document the specified field of a struct or union.

     .. note:: This is one of the overloaded uses of the term **member**.
 This name was used to keep consistent with the `member`_ wording of the